 February 26, 2025

-Results: Results showed that PTC effectively enhances post-traumatic growth (P <0.001, F = 7.40) and self-compassion (P <0.001, F = 4.75) among long-term grief sufferers following COVID-19 bereavement.
+Findings: The analysis revealed that the PTC significantly improved post-traumatic growth (P < 0.001, F = 7.40) and self-compassion (P < 0.001, F = 4.75) among participants coping with long-term grief following COVID-19 bereavement.